Overview

 The ConnectALL Deployment Program – County Partnerships aims to address locations that do not have access to reliable, affordable, high-speed internet service by providing grants for broadband deployment to Counties that have conducted competitive processes to identify internet service provider partner(s) to serve those locations.
 ConnectALL anticipates awarding a total of up to $50 million to fund direct expenses related to broadband deployment.

-Applications are not currently being accepted.
 Learn more about the ConnectALL Deployment Program – County Partnerships